-Prior to 4/4/2021, if you toggled a new table within Heap UI, it became part of the regular scheduled sync and thus would sync the data alongside your currently synced tables.
+Prior to 4/4/2021, if you toggled a new table within Heap, it became part of the regular scheduled sync and thus would sync the data alongside your currently synced tables.
 This would cause problems on how long it took Heap data to fully sync because it added more data to sync with the initial tables.
 Because of this, on 4/4/2021 we updated how we do initial table syncs to prevent this delay from happening in the future.

-Our new process has separated the initial table syncs from the regularly scheduled syncs.
+Our new process separates the initial table syncs from the regularly scheduled syncs.
 When you enable a new table, the initial table syncs materialize in the background so as not to interfere with your currently scheduled tables.
 The warehouse downstream won’t see this new table until it has finished backfilling.
 When it finishes the initial sync, it will push the data to your Heap Connect warehouse and become a part of the regular scheduled sync.
 This reduces the potential for a sync delay.